 Our favourite times of year to hunt for the Northern Lights are September, October and April.
-In these months there are a solid 14 hours or more of darkness.
-The night sky goes completely black for a significant amount of time and you have a good chance of seeing them.
-If you are lucky it is possible to see the glow near the end of August too or in early May.
+In these months, there are a solid 14 hours or more of darkness.
+The night sky goes entirely black for a significant amount of time and you have a good chance of seeing them.
+If you are lucky, it is possible to see the glow near the end of August or early May.
 But the aurora activity will need to be really intense to reach the eye.
 Also the green glow of the lights may be mixed with the pink glow of a sunset or sunrise.
 Very beautiful too!

-How do I increase my chances of seeing the lights?
+How do I increase my chances of seeing the Northern Lights?

 Weather is another important factor.
 Clearer nights are of course the prime time.
 If there is dense cloud cover then your luck is out and you won't see any aurora activity.
 Fluffy white drifting clouds in the moonlight can add another level of beauty to the experience though.
 You can find cloud cover and aurora forecasts on the weather forecast website and App Vedur.
 These forecasts are reasonably reliable up to a day or two in advance.

-What are the different ways to hunt for the Northern Lights?
+Ways to hunt for the Northern Lights in Iceland

 There are all sorts of options for viewing the Northern Lights.
 One of the most popular ways is to take an official Northern Lights Tour.
 These are organised trips with experienced guides so you'll be in good hands.
 If the trip is cancelled or unsuccessful you will be given a second chance free of charge.
 These tours are a good option if you don't have all that long to visit Iceland.
 You will head out of Reykjavik and taken to the best spots.
 The guides will also be able to help you photograph the Northern Lights effectively.
 This can be tricky!